 Wrapping It Up

 The Bill of Supply is a required document for registered persons who are tax-exempt or use the composition scheme.
-To avoid inconsistencies, make sure that all relevant details are included in the Bill of Supply.
+To avoid inconsistencies, the business must ensure they include all relevant details in the Bill of Supply.

 FAQs